-Holders of the following positions (or equivalents) shall also be ex officio non-voting members: Academic Senate Past-president, Associate VP for Equity and Diversity, Associate VP for Diversity for Health Sciences, UUSC Chairperson, ASUU President, Director of Equal Opportunity and Affirmative Action, Director of LGBT Resource Center, Assistant VP for Human Resources, and two representatives from the community.
-To ensure regular cross-communication between the Committee and the University's Presidential Commission on the Status of Women, the Commission shall be invited to annually designate one of its members to serve as a non-voting ex officio member of the Committee representing the Commission (unless the Commission determines that adequate representation is already provided by a current voting or ex officio member of the Committee).
+regular cross-communication between the Committee and the University's Presidential Commission on the Status of Women, the Commission shall be invited to annually designate one of its members to serve as a non-voting ex officio member of the Committee representing the Commission (unless the Commission determines that adequate representation is already provided by a current voting or ex officio member of the Committee).

-The Committee shall provide leadership and expertise to the University community in promoting diversity in their various roles and activities and; serves as a forum for the exchange of ideas within the University.
+The Committee shall provide leadership and expertise to the University community in promoting equity, diversity, and inclusion in their various roles and activities, and; serves as a forum for the exchange of ideas within the University.
 The Committee should respond to directions from the Academic Senate, while retaining the freedom to set its own agenda.
-The Committee's principal role is to identify issues, projects, and proposals that would further a positive climate of diversity on the University campus, would enhance relations with diverse elements in the community, and would promote appreciation of diversity in the wider community.
+The Committee's principal role is to identify issues, projects, and proposals that would further a positive climate of equity, diversity, and inclusion on the University campus, would enhance relations with diverse elements in the community, and would promote appreciation of diversity in the wider community.
 The Committee's role includes forwarding information and recommendations to the Academic Senate.
-The Committee will submit an annual report to the Academic Senate of its activities.
+The Committee will submit an annual report to the Academic Senate of its activities, with any appropriate recommendations regarding equity, diversity, adversity, and inclusion.